 This room is pretty much like the others.
 The only difference is the location in a different part of the building and it offers a good but partial ocean view.
 A great room to watch the sunset.
 This room also has a fireplace in the room and was pretty much the same size as my Junior Suite.

 The first public place at the hotel you will visit is the lobby.
 The lobby is rather small and just has a few seating options near the windows.
 The lobby has also an open staircase to the first floor.
 Right at the top to your left is the Moonraker Restaurant.
 Hotel guests will get 10% off and can do room charge.
 Up the stairs to your right and all the way down the short hallway is the business center.
 You need your room key to access the business center.
 It has workstations, printer and a stand with some tourist information.

 On the far side of the hotel is the fitness center.
 The room is close to the entrance all the way in the back of the upstairs parking lot.
-Sizewise, the fitness center is very small and with only a few workout equipments.
+Sizewise, the fitness center is very small and has only a few pieces of workout equipment.
 You need your room key to access this place.
 In here the hotel also stores the towels for the pool.

 Along the same hallway is another exit to a little balcony area.
 This area has some loungers to soak up the sun.
-Most time of the day you will have the sun shining at the pool and lounger area if there is no fog rolling in.
-Which only happened once during my two-week stay.
+Most of the day, the sun will shine down at the pool if there is no fog rolling in from the ocean.
+That only happened once during my two-week stay.

 These are pretty much the onsite public spaces which you might want to visit during your stay.
 However, there are some nice trails right behind the hotel.
 Leading up the small hills which give you a good view of the hotel and ocean.
 Perfect for a walk in the evening to watch the sunset.
 Also, the beach is right in front of the hotel and can’t be missed.
 This is also a good spot to watch the sunset if you don’t have a room facing the oceanfront directly or don’t want to have the walkway between the beach and hotel in your photos.